 Being a nurse is one of the most selfless and rewarding career choices out there.
 School nurses work in a school setting and provide education and care to children.
 This can be caring for sick children in the school setting and providing education through health curriculums.
 Taking care of children while being a school nurse adds extra rewards and satisfaction by seeing them grow and learn.

 To get a job lined up, you need to be able to answer school nurse interview questions.
-You’ll be asked a range of questions that you need to prepare for.
-These school nurse interview questions may range from basic, clinical, and advanced in nature.
-So how do you answer interview questions?
+Employers may ask you a range of questions that you need to prepare for.
+The school nurse interview questions may range from basic, clinical, and advanced in nature.
+So how do you answer interview questions as a school nurse?

 School Nurse Interview Questions and Answers